skx/org-worklog/README.md

 This repository contains a single file, `template.org` which can be used to maintain a daily work-log via Emacs [org-mode](https://orgmode.org/).

-The best view of the template is the raw view where you can see the embedded code & etc:
+The best way to see the template is the raw view where you can see the embedded code & etc:

 * [template.org](https://raw.githubusercontent.com/skx/org-worklog/master/template.org)